VincentTam/vincenttam.github.io/source/_posts/2014-12-13-my-improved-custom-autocompletion-mappings-in-vim.markdown

     Therefore, I changed the rules so that they would only be invoked when one quickly typed any one of these characters *twice*.

+    Remarks: On Ubuntu 14.04 LTS, I have the *same* experience.
+Thus, I just copied the whole autocommand group to
+    [my VIMRC there][2379ba7].

 [LaTeX-Suite]: http://vim-latex.sourceforge.net
 [pp1]: /blog/2013/12/11/links-to-good-posts/
 [vim_user_man]: http://vimdoc.sourceforge.net/htmldoc/usr_40.html#40.3